 - Ms Mel’s effort to reach out personally to her client whenever her staff would create a problem and would quickly offer a good solution which of course shows her professionalism.

 - She also let me borrow one of her gowns for my prenup but this will depend on the availability of the gowns.
 For budget brides like me, this is super helpful especially if I had no intention to buy or rent a gown for a one-day use only.
-After your prenup just dry clean it afterwards.
+After your prenup just dry clean it afterward.
 (It’s the blue plunging gown in our Save the date video by Vidlens)

 - She would really insist the design and style she think fits the bride and if the bride won’t insist or say what she really wants, Ms Mel would do what she initially thought would be best.
 At times it’s good but minsan magugulat na lang ang bride bakit may ganun na sa design na hindi naman part ng peg.
 For example the pearl beads on my spinal cord area, too tight embroidery/embellishment for my off shoulder look and the mesh itself.